bobertoyin/mbta-rs/README.md

 > A fast, flexible, standards-based API for schedules, arrival predictions, vehicle locations, and service alerts.

-This project provides a simple synchronous client and "opinionated" data models to easily consume data from the API within your Rust code.
+This project provides a simple synchronous client and data models to easily consume data from the API within your Rust code.

-> Opinionated?
-In what way is this crate "opinionated"?

-The models that are returned from the client are "opinionated" in that the fields that are to be returned are declared upfront, along with defining a subset of query parameters that are allowed for each endpoint.

 ### Built With